 Diamond, R. (1998).
 "Clarifying Instructional Goals and Objectives."
 In Designing and Assessing Courses and Curricula: A Practical Guide (Revised ed.).
 San Francisco: Jossey-Bass.*

-* The above title is available for checkout from the Office for Teaching, Learning and Assessment’s lending library.
+* The above title is available for checkout from the Center for Teaching and Learning's lending library.